Unit (album): Writing and recording

+Musical style

+It has been labelled as being less guitar-based than their previous work.
+"Everyday Formula" was chosen as the lead single since its heavier sound would be less of a departure for the band's old fans.
+The guitars on that song have been described as being overly "fuzzy" and almost "cartoonish", in contrast to their previous album Tu-Plang.
+AllMusic believed that the album had a strong 1980s synthesizer pop influence, unlike Tu-Plang which had more of a contemporary 1990s sound.
+They wrote that "pleasant, melodic pop songs take over from Tu-Plangs hip hop/metal/funk disasters like 'Couldn't Do It'".
+Some tracks like "!" and "Polyester Girl" have been called almost entirely electronic songs.

 Cover art

 The cover is a large, plain yellow circle centred on a plain silver background.
 On the outside surface of the jewel CD case is a transparent sticker with the words "REGURGITATOR" and "UNIT" printed in black for identification in stores.
-This minimalist design, credited to "The Shits" (Quan Yeomans and Janet English) and Ben Ely, won the 1998 ARIA award for best cover art.

-Unit Re-Booted has very similar cover art, and came in four bright colour variations – lime green, purple, royal blue and peach-orange.
+This minimalist design, credited to "The Shits" (Quan Yeomans and Janet English) and Ben Ely, won the 1998 ARIA award for best cover art.Unit Re-Booted has very similar cover art, and came in four bright colour variations – lime green, purple, royal blue and peach-orange.
 On the re-releases, the title text was printed directly onto the paper.